-In February 2016, Aurecon with its Alliance partners, were selected as the preferred consortium by the Level Crossing Removal Authority (LXRA) to design and construct the Level Crossing Removal Project: Caulfield to Dandenong.
+Aurecon, with its Alliance partners, were chosen by the Level Crossing Removal Authority (LXRA) to design and construct the Level Crossing Removal Project: Caulfield to Dandenong.

 Melbourne’s busiest rail lines, Cranbourne and Pakenham, use the level crossings that cross some of the most heavily congested roads in the region.
-Boom gates at the crossings can be down for up to 82 minutes in total during peak travel times.
+Boom barriers at the crossings were down for up to 82 minutes in total during peak travel times.

-The project will remove nine level crossings between Caulfield and Dandenong in Melbourne’s south-eastern suburbs and see five railway stations rebuilt at Carnegie, Murrumbeena, Hughesdale, Clayton and Noble Park.
-It will provide signalling and power system upgrades between Flinders Street Station and Pakenham Station to enhance rail network capacity and reliability.
+Additionally, the project removed nine level crossings between Caulfield and Dandenong in Melbourne’s south-eastern suburbs and provided signalling and power system upgrades between Flinders Street Station and Pakenham Station, to enhance rail network capacity and reliability.

-This builds on Aurecon’s involvement in the Victorian Government’s commitment to remove 50 level crossings around the state.
+This built on Aurecon’s involvement in the Victorian Government’s commitment to remove 75 level crossings around the state.

-A digital team was appointed by Aurecon to help ensure all project teams were collaboratively working across live models with the most up to date information.
-The digital team helped ensure that everything from modelled finished surface levels to modelled drainage, equipment and pits were easily accessible, and exportable.
+Aurecon’s digital team ensured that all project teams worked collaboratively with live models that contained the most up-to-date project information.
+The digital team ensured that everything from modelled finished surface levels to modelled drainage, equipment and pits was easily accessible and exportable.

 The project successfully challenged the status quo and created a united front to apply a variety of innovative solutions and experiences including: